Saab 900: Night Panel

-One Saab innovation, inspired by the company's roots in aeronautics, was the 'Black Panel' feature available in classic models through the turn of the panel dimming knob, and subsequently available (on S or SE models only), through the touch of a button on the SID (Saab Information Display) digital panel (classics had analog display), which extinguished most instrument panel lights, to eliminate distraction from dash lights during night driving.
-While active, the SID activated feature permitted darkened instruments to re-illuminate themselves when they required driver attention — if for example, the engine speed increased alarmingly or if the fuel level should drop below 15 L. This feature was later renamed 'Night Panel' in Saab 9-3 and Saab 9-5 models.
-In the later Night Panel version, the speedometer is only illuminated up to the 87 mph/140 km/h mark.
-The remainder of the scale will only be illuminated if the speed of the car exceeds 84 mph/135 km/h.
+One Saab innovation, inspired by the company's roots in aeronautics, was the 'Black Panel' feature available in classic models through the turn of the panel dimming knob, and subsequently available (on S and SE models only), through the touch of a button on the SID (Saab Information Display) digital panel (classics had analog display), which extinguished most instrument panel lights, to eliminate distraction from dash lights during night driving.
+While active, the SID activated feature permitted darkened instruments to re-illuminate themselves when they required driver attention – if for example, the engine speed increased alarmingly or if the fuel level should drop below 15 L. This feature was later renamed 'Night Panel' in Saab 9-3 and Saab 9-5 models.
+In the later Night Panel version, the speedometer is only illuminated up to the 87 mph mark.
+The remainder of the scale will only be illuminated if the speed of the car exceeds 84 mph.